 So next time you see a manta, try something more engaging than just looking in awe, though admittedly it’s hard not to.

-And now you’ve decided you need to go to Komodo and dive Macassar Reef, here’s a link to the dive liveaboards that cruise Komodo, and a dive travel company that can get you there.
+And now you’ve decided you need to go to Komodo and dive Macassar Reef, here’s a travel guide and a few liveaboards that can take you there.
 Good luck and enjoy.